elmastudio/aino-blocks/README.md

 ### Changelog
 =======

+### 1.6.0
+New: Flexbox and Flex Item blocks.
+New: Flex direction setting in Buttons block.
+New: 100% button width option in Buttons block.
+Enhance: Color settings update to support global styles.
+Enhance: Block and block category icons.

 ### 1.5.1
 **New:** Responsive spacing extension for Grid Container and Grid Item.
 **Enhance:** Border radius setting for Code, Preformatted, Group and Card blocks.